Email autoresponders might not be your favorite aspect of content marketing. I get it.

 They’re a great way to attract an engaged audience, develop trust and rapport, attract links, and stake your claim in search engines.

 I love blogs.
 But like babies and kittens, two other things I love, they’re also a lot of responsibility.

 And that’s in addition to everything else you do in your business, from producing your product to getting your taxes filed.

 That’s why there’s another content marketing tool that I always recommend having in place — ideally before you write your first blog post.

 An autoresponder is just a sequence of email marketing messages that gets sent to subscribers in the order and frequency that you decide.

-Let’s say you have a seven-part autoresponder that delivers a great tutorial for your potential customers — something that they’ll find beneficial and valuable, and that lays the groundwork for you to make a sale.
+Let’s say you have a seven-part autoresponder that delivers an exceptional tutorial for your potential customers — something that they’ll find beneficial and valuable, and that lays the groundwork for you to make a sale.

 That autoresponder creates a great experience for your first subscriber.
 And it creates the same great experience for your 10,000th subscriber.

 It never gets tired.
 It never needs the weekend off for Father’s Day or Mother’s Day (or Email Autoresponder’s Day).

 It never gets bored with your marketing message.
 It never gets snarky.
 It never gets sick of newbies.